Gen'yōsha: Foundation as the Gen'yōsha

+Nationalism

+The primary English-language text on the Gen'yōsha presents the group as ultranationalistic.
+Academic Mark W. Driscoll writes that even that text recognizes that the Gen'yōsha did not want Emperor Meiji's power to expand and in 1881 the organization's position was simply that the imperial household should be respected.
+Writing in 1935, Yumeno Kyūsaku stated that the early Gen'yōsha was not nationalistic.

+The Gen'yōsha was considered to be an ultranationalist group by General Headquarters in the International Military Tribunal for the Far East.

 Legacy

 The Gen'yōsha was the forerunner of a number of organizations which inherited and developed its ideology.
 It also set the stage for the post-World War II ties between right-wing politicians and yakuza organized crime syndicates.

-Although modern yakuza share many of Gen'yōsha's political and social philosophies, and although many of Gen'yōsha's members were drawn from yakuza ranks, the Gen'yōsha was primarily a political organization that often used criminal means to attain its goals, and was not a yakuza itself, as some authors have claimed.
+Although modern yakuza share many of Gen'yōsha's political and social philosophies, and although many of Gen'yōsha's members were drawn from yakuza ranks, the Gen'yōsha was primarily a political organization that often used criminal means to attain its goals, and was not a yakuza group itself, as some authors have claimed.

+In popular fiction

+Part of its role in Korean history (and its methods for gathering information) is fictionalised in the 2018 South Korean TV series, Mr Sunshine.